luiswirth/bsc-thesis/src/matter.typ

 $ <def-simplex>

-We call such an object a *coordinate simplex*, since it depends on global coordinates of the vertices and lives in a possible higher-dimensinal ambient space $RR^N$.
+We call such an object a *coordinate simplex*, since it depends on global coordinates of the vertices and lives in a possible higher-dimensional ambient space $RR^N$.
 It therefore relies on an embedding.
 This object is uniquely determined by the coordinates $avec(v)_i$ of each vertex, inspiring a simple computational representation based on a struct, that